scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 Here, the `group_by` function executes on the value assigned to the variable `column_name`, rather than the string "column_name" itself.
 This syntax is a `tidyeval` helper; check out the details [here](https://ggplot2.tidyverse.org/reference/tidyeval.html#:~:text=The%20curly%2Dcurly%20operator%20%7B%7B,..%20in%20the%20normal%20way.).

-We anticipate calling the function as usual (`output <- affected_by_column(sample_data, "color")` will yield the same as the first example above: 10 orange, 4 pink, etc. However, `output` instead contains:
+We anticipate calling the function as usual (`output <- affected_by_column(sample_data, "color")`) will produce the same output as the first example above: 10 orange, 4 pink, etc. However, `output` instead contains:
 ```
 > output
 # A tibble: 1 × 2